Sobhangh/IDP-Z3/docs/zettlr/Partial function.md

 - [x] represent empty vs infinite superset
 - [x] type.extension is a list of list
+- [x] use function for filter in interpret
 - [ ] remove TypeDeclaration.range

 ## Call tree